sleepntsheep/sbar/README.md

 # sbar

-sbar is modular, asynchronous and configurable (yaml config file) bar for dwm written in rust.
+sbar is modular, asynchronous and configurable bar for dwm written in rust.

+# Features

+- signal for updating each component
+- yaml config file
+- async
+- per-component interval (and updating)

 note: sbar is still in early development